iq-motion-control/iq-module-communication-doc/docs/manual/manual_safety_systems.rst

 its drive voltage to an acceptable range at any instant based on the configured supply current limit using a combination of a feed-forward model and adjustments from a closed-loop controller based on the measured supply current.
 This aims to prevent the current drawn by or regenerated from the module exceeding the configured limits.
 The current limit and controller gains can be configured separately for motoring (when the motor is sourcing current from the supply) and regenerating (when the motor is sinking current into the supply).
-This is an advanced feature and it can result in reductions of the step response of the motor, so it should be used with care.
+This is an advanced feature, and it can result in reductions of the step response of the motor, so it should be used with care.

 The entries for configuring the supply current limiter can be found in the :ref:`Brushless Drive client table <brushless_drive>`.
 To enable the supply current limiter, use the ``supply_current_limit_enable`` entry.
 By default, the limiter is disabled.